typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 `IO` can describe interruptible asynchronous processes.
 As an implementation detail:

-1. not all `IO` tasks are cancelable, only tasks built with `IO.cancelable` can cancel the evaluation
+1. not all `IO` tasks are cancelable.
+Cancellation status is only checked *after* asynchronous boundaries.
+It can be achieved in following way:
-  - should go without saying (after point 1) that `flatMap` chains are not auto-cancelable
-  - if this is a problem, `flatMap` loops can be made cancelable by using `IO.cancelBoundary`
+  - Building it with `IO.cancelable`, `IO.async`, `IO.asyncF` or `IO.bracket`
+  - Using `IO.cancelBoundary` or `IO.shift`

+  Note that second point is the consequence of the first one and anything that involves those operations is also possible to cancel.
+It includes, but is not limited to waiting on `Mvar.take`, `Mvar.put` and `Deferred.get`.

+  We should also note that `flatMap` chains are not auto-cancelable.
+Asynchronous boundaries are important for fairness and it's not reasonable to expect interruption in its' absence.
+With `IO`, fairness needs to be managed explicitly, the protocol being easy to follow and predictable in a WYSIWYG fashion.
+Try to avoid very long, or never-ending loops without it.

 2. `IO` tasks that are cancelable, usually become non-terminating on `cancel`

 Also this might be a point of confusion for folks coming from Java and that expect the features of `Thread.interrupt` or of the old and